andreybondarb/BERT-sentiment-analysis-flask-web-app/README.md

 2. Download model weights from https://yadi.sk/d/EmtQcZKfGxPMdw and put 'bert_model_Russian_01.pt' (680 MB) file into the folder where 'main.py' file locates.

-3. In your CLI start the file 'main.py'
+3. In your CLI start the 'main.py' file.

 4. Follow the link http://0.0.0.0:4566/ in your browser and try the app.